 On the top floor of the War Museum Saigon, visitors will have an overview of the Second Indochina War in exhibitions such as “Vietnam War and Peace” and “Historical Truth”.
 Here, the photos of forests ravaged by toxic chemicals, weapons, and many other remnants can make many people shocked and moved to tears, for they could hardly imagine such devastating consequences even though they had heard about the war.

-Above is the necessary information for anyone who will be paying a visit to the historical War Remnants Museum.
+Above is the necessary information for anyone who will visit to the historical War Remnants Museum.
 If you are fond of history, this attraction will surely be a worthy destination in your marvelous trip to Vietnam.
-Get your backpack ready and make sure not to miss out on this memorable place!
+Get your backpack ready and make sure not to miss out on this memorable place with local Vietnam travel agency!